 Aljube Resistance and Freedom Museum

 Practical: Open Tuesday to Sunday, 10am–6pm.
-Admission €3 (one of the most affordable museums in Lisbon).
+Admission €3.
 Free on the first Sunday of each month.
-Located near the Lisbon Cathedral in Alfama.
+Near the Lisbon Cathedral in Alfama.
 Allow 1.5–2 hours.

 Street Art and Contemporary Culture in Lisbon